rogerscg/iracing-leagues/README.md

 Welcome to the iRacing League Directory!
 This is updated daily to make finding a league that fits your needs more easily.
 It's a simple UI, but it should be easy to navigate.

-Find a league that interests you by going to any of the pages below based on car type, location, or just scroll through the hundreds of active leagues in the directory.
+Find a league that interests you by going to any of the pages below based on car type, or just scroll through the hundreds of active leagues in the directory.
 The directory also contains things such as the number of active drivers in a season, the average strength of field, and any upcoming races the league has scheduled.